 An air compressor is a necessary component that needs to be attached to any air tool, as a source of power.
-There are many different sizes available, and it can be daunting trying to understand what one will work best for you.
+There are many different sizes available.
+It can be daunting trying to understand what one will work best for you.

 What are the benefits of air tools?

 Air tools are also known as pneumatic tools, and they use compressed air as a source of power instead of electricity.
 There are numerous tools that operate this way, including nail guns, jackhammers, and sanders.
 The tool itself is not a source of compressed air, this must come from an air compressor, which is a different machine.

 Air tools are often cheaper than electric alternatives.
 Not only are they cheaper to buy, but they are also cheaper and easier to maintain, so your savings will really stack up over time.
 If you look after them properly they will last just as long as an electric or gas-powered alternative.